Hyper V backup module or VHD backup

 Hyper V module

-The Hyper V module will also back up the virtual environment such as vNIC, vCPU etc. This will allow you to restore the complete VM and its environment back to the host server.
+The Hyper V module will also back up the virtual environment, including vNICs, vCPU, etc. This will allow you to restore the complete VM and its environment back to the host server.
 One stop for everything.

-The Hyper V module will also backup AVHDX files which are created during the backup on Windows 2012 and later.
-These files are created by Hyper V during the backup.
+The Hyper V module will also back up AVHDX files created during the backup on Windows 2012 and later.
+Hyper-V creates these files during the backup.

-This was a shift from Microsoft in Windows 2012 where they stopped using VSS to backup VMs and started to use an in-built Hyper V backup.
-This is the same process as Hyper V snapshots.
+This was a shift in Windows 2012, when Microsoft stopped using VSS to back up VMs and began using an in-built Hyper-V backup.
+This is the same process as Hyper-V snapshots.

 Basic VHD(X) file copy

-You can easily backup these files through a simple file system backup.
-They are backed up in real-time and in-effect just grab the disks at a moment in time.
-When you come to restore, the VM will look like it has crashed (blue screened) and will boot as normal.
+You can easily back up these files through a simple file system backup.
+They are backed up in real time and, in effect, grab the disks at a given moment.
+When you restore, the VM will appear to have crashed (blue-screened) and will boot as normal.

-Because the underlying VM doesn’t know it is being backed up, it won’t be able to prepare for it.
-We haven’t experienced any issues in our basic lab with backing up in this way, but you should run your own restore tests periodically.
+Because the underlying VM doesn’t know it is being backed up, it can’t prepare for it.
+We haven’t experienced any issues in our introductory lab with this backup method, but you should run your own restore tests periodically.

-With more complex VMs, i.e. those running Exchange and busy databases, you will need to consider is all transactions are safe from corruption.
+With more complex VMs, i.e. those running Exchange and busy databases, you will need to consider whether all transactions are safe from corruption.

 DR process